VCUWrightCenter/TopExApp/README.md

 ## 2: Setting Analysis and Visualization Parameters <a name="usage2">

 TopEx has a variety of parameters that can be set to customize your analysis.
 There parameters are associated with how sentences are represented, how clustering is performed, and how the scatter plot is visualized.
-To change the default parameters go to the "Parameters" tab in TopEx.
+To change the default parameters go to the "Cluster" tab in TopEx.
 The list below explains what each parameter's function is.

-### TF-IDF Corpus File Input <a name="usage11">

-The TF-IDF matrix is used in two ways by TopEx: 1) Identification of most informative phrase for each sentence to be used for sentence representation.
-2) Creation of word embeddings, which generate the final sentence embeddings (i.e. numerical sentence representations) for clustering.
-Thus, the source corpus of the TF-IDF is very important as it is the backdrop for TopEx.

-Users are given a choice as to what documents create the TF-IDF matrix: 1) Use only the input corpus.
-2) Use a completely different corpus.
-3) Use the input corpus PLUS additional text documents (like the seed topics from [(Olex et al 2020)](#paper)).
-TopEx was designed to explore niche corpora that may have different focal points or properties than general domain text collections like Wikipedia.
-For this usage, users will want to either 1) use only the input documents for the TF-IDF, or 2) use the input documents PLUS some additional documents.
-If users want to compare their corpus to a larger more general domain, then they may wish to import a separate corpus for TF-IDF creation.
-Below are the step to follow for each of these 3 methods.

-#### 1) Only use input corpus
-No parameters need to be change to use the input corpus for TF-IDF creation as this is the default behavior.
-Note that this is ok if you have a good sized corpus of over 50 or more documents; however, you may see odd behavior with fewer documents, such as all sentences in a document cluster together.
-It is recommended that small corpora be supplemented with a larger set of documents for TF-IDF creation (see # 2 below).

-#### 2) Use input corpus plus additional documents
-To import additional documents for TF-IDF creation, select the "TFIDF Corpus File Input" button at the top of the Parameters tab.
-Navigate to and select the directory with these text files.
-Then hit "Upload".
-Note that you must have all documents in separate text files and located in a single folder.
-Additionally, once a TF-IDF corpus has been uploaded it cannot be removed and the page must be re-set.
-This functionality is being improved upon for future releases.

-#### 3) Use a different corpus for TF-IDF
-To only use a different corpus for TF-IDF creation and NOT include the input corpus in the calculations, follow the directions for #2 above, then scroll to the bottom of the Parameters tab and UNCHECK the box for "Include input in tfidf?"

 ### Sentence Embedding Parameters <a name="usage12">